As this topic is increasingly receiving more exposure we hope this general guide helps our patrons.

 If a show is 'sold out' why are tickets available on the day of the show?

-With Credit Cards and Debit Cards we are charged by the Banks a % (up to 5%) of the ticket price for the transaction.
 As the ticket price is the property of the Promoter we have to recover all costs of the Box office Service.
-We are not a heavily subsidized venue as e.g. City Hall, Theatre Royal who can afford to charge comparable fees.
+We are not a heavily subsidized venue as others who can afford to charge comparable fees.

 Whilst re-selling tickets is not illegal or against Arena ticket terms & conditions, re-selling for profit is, and it is particularly upsetting and despicable when large premeditated profits are made from genuine fans.

-The Arena is constantly monitoring auction sites, and has the power to void any tickets found to be selling at a profit.
-Arena management together with their ticketing services provider Eventim, have identified an individual who is re-selling Arena show tickets for a major profit in significant quantities.
+The Arena is constantly monitoring re-sale sites, and has the power to void any tickets found to be selling at a profit.
+Arena management together with their ticketing services provider Ticketmaster, have identified an individual site who is re-selling Arena show tickets for a major profit in significant quantities.

-We will always strongly advise all patrons to purchase from official venue box offices or ticketing services providers such as Eventim for full protection and satisfaction.
+We will always strongly advise all patrons to purchase from official venue box offices or ticketing services providers such as Ticketmaster for full protection and satisfaction.

-I have bought tickets on ebay, what will happen?
+I have bought tickets on a third party site, what could happen?

 How will I know if they are voided?